BestTimesToVisit.com Logo

 Top Things to Do

-Sunrise Over Mount Etna's Craters
+Sunrise over Mount Etna's Craters

-Feast on Street Food in Palermo's Ballarò Market
+Palermo's Ballarò Market Immersion

-Explore the Valley of the Temples at Dusk
+Valley of the Temples at Dusk

 See all 8 things to do →